Bold flavors of tomato, basil, and garlic make up this Easy Pasta Caprese.

 As you will note in the recipe, this pasta Caprese doesn’t have balsamic vinegar or a balsamic drizzle on it, but by all means, right before serving, feel free to drizzle your tomatoes with some homemade balsamic reduction.

-That doesn’t mean you cannot use fresh mozzarella or mozzarella balls in this dish.
+That doesn’t mean you can’t use fresh mozzarella or mozzarella balls in this dish.
 In fact, I encourage you to try it out!

-I try to think of any excuse in the world to throw cheese on a recipe to be honest.
+Honestly, I try to think of any excuse in the world to throw cheese on a recipe.

 What to Serve with Pasta Caprese

-This recipe is perfect on its own and because of the pasta, is also certain to fill you.
+This recipe is perfect on its own and, because of the pasta, is also certain to fill you up.
 That being said, adding grilled chicken or mahi mahi as a main dish works fantastic.

 Tools used to make Pasta Caprese

 - Cast Iron Pan – I love cooking with a cast iron pan.
-I feel like it brings out the flavor of everything and the heat cooks more evenly.
+I feel like it brings out the flavor of everything, and the heat cooks more evenly.
 I have a variety of “Lodge” cast iron skillet.
-If this is your first time using, make sure you get a handle cover as well because they heat up.
+If this is your first time using it, ensure you get a handle cover as well because they heat up.

-- Tongs: Tongs work best to serve and move around thin pastas
+- Tongs: Tongs work best to serve and move around thin pasta

 How to make Pasta Caprese